New Boater Info

 - Helmet (class 1 and above)

 - Proper clothing.
 Insulation + drysuit/splashwear, or wetsuit, for the current water and air temps (NO COTTON CLOTHING).
-If in doubt check with the trip facilitator.
+If in doubt check with the trip organizer.
 Dress for immersion.

 - Lunch and water

 - Sun protection

 - ID, insurance card, emergency contact info, etc. in waterproof container, ideally in PFD pocket